u23608821/COS221_Assignment_5/API_Documentation.md

 ### deleteRating Endpoint

-The `deleteRating` endpoint allows an admin to delete a rating (review) for a specific user and product.
-The request must include both the `user_id` and `product_id`.
-The endpoint checks that both the user and product exist, and that a rating exists for this user-product combination before deleting it.
+The `deleteRating` endpoint allows an admin to delete a rating (review) in two ways:
+- By providing a `review_id` (the unique ID of the review to delete), **or**
+- By providing both the `user_id` (the user who wrote the review) and `product_id` (the product being reviewed).

+The endpoint will check that the review exists before deleting it.
+If the review does not exist, an error will be returned.

 **Only users with the `Admin` user_type (validated by their API key) can use this endpoint.**